NASA-IMPACT/veda-ui/DEVELOPMENT.md

 ### Troubleshooting

 If you run into errors after making changes to mdx files, it could be from [Parcel's cache issue](https://github.com/parcel-bundler/parcel/issues/7247).
 Try deleting Parcel cache by running `rm -rf .parcel-cache`.
+If this doesn't resolve your problem, try `yarn clean` to start from a clean slate and report your error to [Daniel](https://github.com/danielfdsilva) or [Hanbyul](https://github.com/hanbyul-here).